shreeyajoshi2013/Python-practice-projects/Investigating_Netflix_movies/README.md

 # Investigating Netflix movies

-Purpose : Perform exploratory data analysis on the netflix_data.csv data to understand more about movies from the 1990s decade.
+Purpose : Perform exploratory data analysis on the netflix_data.csv data to understand about movies from the 1990s decade.

-Real life application : Help a production company that specializes in nostalgic styles to better understand the movie decade of 1990s.
+Real life application : Help a media production company that specializes in nostalgic styles to better understand the movie decade of 1990s.

 Domain - Entertainment and media industry.